MarcinBinkowski/BrowsingAutomation/README.md

 # BrowsingAutomation
-Selenium bots to automate some tasks
+Selenium bots, written for educational purposes only!

 ## GGBOT